XML RSS

 If our saturated suction temperature is within 10° of what we want to see, which would be 25° for a medium temp unit, or -10° for a freezer; and if superheat at the compressor is no more than 70°, (it's always high at this point), we let the unit run until the box is within 5° of setpoint.

-Once we're at the point of a refrigerant retrofitting project where the box has pulled down to within 5° of setpoint, we look for the saturated suction temperature to be in the range of 20° to 30° for a medium temp unit, or -15° to -5° for a freezer; with 20° to 30° of superheat at the compressor (since we don't solder the cap tube to the suction line), 5° to 15° of subcooling, and a normal compressor amp draw.
+Once we're at the point of a refrigerant retrofitting project where the box has pulled down to within 5° of setpoint, we look for the saturated suction temperature to be in the range of 20° to 30° for a medium temp unit, or -15° to -5° for a freezer; with 20° to 30° of superheat at the compressor (since we don't solder the cap tube or liquid line to the suction line), 5° to 15° of subcooling, and a normal compressor amp draw.

 I hope this page has helped, and please, feel free to contact us with any specific HVAC questions you might have, including questions about refrigeration on Guam, or air conditioning on Guam.